925 Camp St

 Southern Humanities Fund

-New Southern Photography is a large-scale exhibition organized by the Ogden Museum of Southern Art that highlights the exciting and diverse breadth of photography being practiced in the American South today.
-The work of up to twenty emerging, mid-career, and established photographers will be featured.
-Each photographer included will be individually showcased with a monographic installation focusing on a single body of work within the context of a group exhibition.
-All types of lens-formed imagery will be included from tradition analogue and digital still photography to video installation and new media.
-New Southern Photography will debut at the Ogden Museum of Southern Art in the fall of 2018, and is available for travel to other institutions through 2021.
+New Southern Photography highlights the exciting and diverse breadth of photography being practiced in the American South today.
+The largest photography exhibition at the Ogden Museum to date, this exhibition features the work of 25 emerging, mid-career and established photographers.
+Each photographer is individually showcased with a monographic installation focusing on a single body of work within the context of a group exhibition.
+All types of lens-formed imagery are included from traditional analogue and digital still photography to video installation and new media.
+New Southern Photography is available for travel to other institutions through 2021.

 New Southern Photography explores the role photography plays in formulating the visual iconography of the modern New South.
 Regional identity in an interconnected and global world is central to the exhibition’s narrative.
 Themes and ideas addressed in New Southern Photography include: memory, the experience of place in the American South, cultural mythology and reality, deep familial connections to the land, the tension between the past and present, and the transitory nature of change in the New South.

 The goal of New Southern Photography is to create a space for conversation about the region.
-This exhibition will not only highlight recent contributions the American South has made to the world through photography, but also serve as a platform to broaden the understanding and appreciation of this complicated, contested, and often misunderstood region.
+This exhibition not only highlights recent contributions the American South has made to the world through photography, but serves as a platform to broaden the understanding and appreciation of this complicated, contested and often misunderstood region.
 New Southern Photography follows in the rich tradition of Southern literature, where storytelling is paramount.

-New Southern Photography is being curated by Richard McCabe, Ogden Museum of Art’s Curator of photography.
+New Southern Photography is curated by Richard McCabe, the Ogden Museum of Southern Art’s Curator of Photography.